-Our Birthplace home-visit nurses specialize in maternal and newborn care and have received training in home visitation.
-All of our nurses are either board-certified lactation consultants or certified breastfeeding educators.
+Birthplace home-visit nurses specialize in maternal and newborn care and have received training in home visitation.
 Their expertise and experience will provide you with the same quality care you experienced in the Birthplace.
-In fact, your home-visit nurse may have cared for you in the Birthplace.

-One of our home-visit nurses will meet with you before discharge to schedule your visit.
+You can schedule your home visit before discharge.
 The visit will occur approximately 48 to 72 hours after you return home.
 A home visit is provided to all Mercy moms at no charge.